dereuromark/cakephp-tinyauth/README.md

 Default CakePHP authentication and authorization depends on code changes in at least each controller, maybe more classes.
 This plugin hooks in with a single line of change and manages all that using config files and there is no need to touch all those controllers, including plugin controllers.

-It is also possible to manage the config files without the need of coding skills.
-And it could with some effort also be moved completely to the DB and managed by CRUD backend.
+It is also possible to manage the config files without the need to code.
+And it can with adapters also be moved completely to the DB and managed by CRUD backend.

-Ask yourself: Do you need the overhead and complexity involved with the core CakePHP ACL?
+Ask yourself: Do you need the overhead and complexity involved with the full blown (RBAC DB) ACL?
 See also my post [acl-access-control-lists-revised/](https://www.dereuromark.de/2015/01/06/acl-access-control-lists-revised/).
 If not, then this plugin could very well be your answer and a super quick solution to your auth problem :)

 But even if you don't leverage the authentication or authorization, the available AuthUserComponent and AuthUserHelper